maykar/plex_assistant/README.md

 ## Companion Sensor

-Plex Assistant includes a sensor to display the names of currently connected devices as well as the machine ID of Plex clients.
+Plex Assistant adds a sensor to display the names of currently connected devices as well as the machine ID of Plex clients.
 This is to help with config and troubleshooting.
-The sensor is added by default, but can be disabled by using `sensor: false` in your config.
-Even if you disable the sensor, you can always make it appear by updating it using the methods below.

 To update the sensor send the command "update sensor" to Plex Assistant either through your voice assistant (e.g. `"Hey Google, tell Plex to update sensor."`) or as a HA service call.
 The sensor is also updated any time Plex Assistant is sent a command.
 To view the sensor results, navigate to "Developer Tools" in HA's sidebar and click "States", then find `sensor.plex_assistant_devices` in the list below.